c-tillett/c-sharp-class/README.md

 * `prepare` - Starter projects for each of the preparation Learning Activities.
 * `prove` - Starter projects for each of the prove Developer projects.
 * `final` - Starter projects for final project.

+I'm not exactly sure what the staging area is.
+I'm assuming that I just need to make some kind of change to this repository and then reupload it?
+Here's to hoping.
+I made changes and pushed the information, but it's not showing at all in my github.